futurelogic/trade_tracker/README.md

 Welcome to the trade document builder.
 This app will help you build your trade documents when evaluating trades.

-You must use a flag to specify what you would like to do...
+When initializing the app, you must use a flag to specify what you would like to do...

 -n = Create a new trade doc
 -h = Print this help file to screen